Arc2D-Framework/Arc2D/src/display/screens/README.txt

 A screen that will utilize Views must have a <slot>
-with name="content" and adefault View to show:
+with name="content" and as default View to show:

 <slot name="content">
     <home-page></home-page>